nativefier/nativefier/.github/ISSUE_TEMPLATE/feature_request.md

 **Problem statement**

 A clear and concise description of what the problem is.
-For example: *I'm always frustrated when [...]*
+For example: *Nativefier should [...].
+I need it because [...].
+Existing options [...] are not exactly what I want, because [...]*

 If related to a Nativefier config, provide your ***full*** nativefier command and its logs, with the ***`--verbose` flag***, on a ***public*** site: